 Mode 1 is about our core services, which form the bulk of our current business.
 In this mode, we focus on our key differentiators to drive growth through competitive advantage and market expansion enabled by our industry-leading AI platform, DRYiCE.
 Mode 2 is about experience‐centric services, or business outcome-oriented services – digital & IOT services, enabled by cloud and cyber-security services and orchestrated through DRYiCE, which offer great near-term growth opportunities for us.
 And Mode 3 is about being ecosystem‐driven, by building a product and platform business through in-house development as well as creative partnerships with the best, wherein we pick stable products & platforms and make them relevant for the new world.

+The world of static business models is long gone.
+Today’s 3-lane highway needs a new mindset.
 It demands a multi-dimensional focus, the ability to move quickly into new areas, and collaboration with partners to chart a path to the high-velocity lane.

 So, coming back to the question: Is Nike the new technology giant?
 My answer to the young man was ‘yes’ but more importantly Nike is a great example of a truly 21st century business model.
 It has leveraged technology to maintain leadership in its core shoe business; moved quickly into adjacent services to deliver innovation at speed, and has built partnerships with specialists to truly embrace a digital ecosystem in all that it does.

 This, my friend, is the compass for the future.
 Has your business built its 3-lane highway yet?